eclipse-tractusx/item-relationship-service/docs/concept/#207-redisign-metrics-used-in-summary-inside-job-response/#207-redisign-metrics-used-in-summary-inside-job-response.md

 ```
 Tree is stored as list of nodes in list of Relationships as filed `private List<Relationship> relationships;` in `ItemContainer`.
 Tree is assebmled in class `ItemTreesAssembler` in method `retrieveItemGraph`.
 We should get the depth of the tree and add it to the response.
 Consider using https://www.geeksforgeeks.org/depth-n-ary-tree/
+Important to note that determining the depth of a running job like this is only suitable as some sort of progress bar.
+The actual "completion by depth" criteria still has to be evaluated in the DigitalTwinDelegate and needs to be done independently for every branch of the tree